Mak0y-Plaks/PDF-Auto-Splitter-Renamer/README.md

 Since this is just my very first attempt at having a GUI for the office-automation-problem-to-code solution I have been able to come up with so far, any comment, suggestions, contribution, expert advice is welcome.

-I have no programming background other than basic Python and I'm still getting my head around injecting class functions into my scripts, so please be nice. :)
+I have no programming background other than basic Python and I'm still getting my head around adding class functions into my scripts, so please be nice. :)

 Credits to the developers of Python and lib/modules tkinter, PyPDF2 and pyinstaller.